-Stand and Deliver – This round allows candidates to express their talent in the areas of communication, problem solving, time management, areas of knowledge, etc. The committee will select the context in which the round will be run.
-The round will consist of a uniform speaking opportunity provided to candidates.
-Such activities could include but are not limited to a prepared speech, extemporaneous topics, and/or the delivery of a specified written exert.
-The committee will also select the context in which the speech will be delivered.
-Details about the specific topic chosen and the context will be provided to candidates at the discretion of the committee chair and the nominating committee.
+Stand and Deliver – This round allows candidates to express their talent in the areas of communication, problem solving, time management, knowledge, etc. The round will consist of a uniform speaking opportunity provided to candidates.
+Such activities may include, but are not limited to a prepared speech, extemporaneous speech, and/or the delivery of a specified written excerpt.
+The committee will also select the context in which the communication will be delivered.
+Details about the specific topic chosen and the context will be provided to candidates at the discretion of the committee.

 Facilitation – The purpose of this round is to evaluate the candidate’s ability to plan and facilitate a portion of a presentation/workshop deemed appropriate and relevant to the duties of a state officer.
 Candidates will be given facilitation practicum about a topic chosen by the nominating committee.
 It will be the candidate’s responsibility to use the materials provided for them to plan, craft and implement appropriate methods for engaging others and addressing the issue or topic of the practicum.
 Please note that this round may not involve a student audience.